Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 </details>

 ## SQL Operators
-There are four types of SQL operators. logical operators, arithmetic operators, comparison operators and bitwise operators.
+There are four types of SQL operators: logical operators, arithmetic operators, comparison operators and bitwise operators.

 ### Logical Operators
 A logical operator is used to further discriminate search results in a clause.
 Each operator creates a sub-query within the main query and returns all the information that is evaluated to be TRUE if the condition set for the sub-query is fulfilled.